Updated on: Feb 11, 2024

 History of a Viking Wedding Ceremony

-Weddings in the Viking culture normally took place during the fall, after the busy crop season and before the snow falls, and typically on Fridays to pay tribute to the goddess Frigga (which Friday was supposedly named after).
+Weddings in the Viking culture normally took place during the fall, after the busy crop season, and before the snow falls, and typically on Fridays to pay tribute to the goddess Frigga (which Friday was supposedly named after).
 The bride and groom along with their families would part take in various wedding preparations to ensure that everything was set in stone for the actual day of the ceremony.
+Speaking of preparedness, check out both our wedding budget and wedding checklist.

 Making a Viking Wedding Ceremony Modern